Riel vs. Wright

 History

-Petition for Mandamus filed directly with the Supreme Court.
+N/A (Original action for mandamus filed directly with the SC).

 Facts

-- The Philippine Legislature closed its last session on November 9, 1925.
+- November 9, 1925: Philippine Legislature closed its last session.

 Arguments of the Petitioners

-- The respondent Auditor has a plain legal duty to approve the warrant, which he unjustly refuses to do.
+- The Insular Auditor had a plain ministerial duty to approve the warrant, and his refusal was unlawful.

-- Petitioner has no other plain, speedy, or adequate remedy in the ordinary course of law.
+- No plain, speedy, or adequate remedy existed in the ordinary course of law.

 Arguments of the Respondents

-- The Supreme Court lacks jurisdiction over the subject matter and the official acts of the Insular Auditor, whose powers are claimed to be identical to the U.S. Comptroller, whose decisions are not reviewable by courts.
+- The SC lacked jurisdiction over the official acts of the Insular Auditor, claiming his powers and duties were identical to the U.S. Comptroller, whose decisions are final and not subject to judicial review.

-- Petitioner has another plain, speedy, and adequate remedy.
+- The petitioner had another plain, speedy, and adequate remedy.

 Issues

-- Does the phrase "several days after a session" in Act No. 2935, Section 18(2) encompass services rendered eighty-two days after the adjournment of the Legislature?
+- Whether the phrase "several days after a session" in Act No. 2935, Section 18, legally encompasses a period of eighty-two days after legislative adjournment.

 Ruling